 An assisted living facility is a place for people who need some care but not 24-hour access to a caregiver.
-In Wisconsin, the Division of Quality Assurance (DQA) licenses and regulates four types of assisted living facilities:
+In Wisconsin, the Division of Quality Assurance (DQA) licenses and regulates these types of assisted living facilities:

 When looking for the right assisted living facility, it's important to find one that you like and trust.
 It should meet your needs.
 We have resources to help you find and choose the assisted living facility that works for you.
 You can also learn more about assisted living from our consumer town hall video.

 Expand the section that applies to you to view a list of resources.
 Select a link to learn more.

 These resources can help you learn more about assisted living options.
 Wisconsin Department of Health Services (DHS) doesn't refer people to specific assisted living facilities.
 We do offer many state and national resources, though, that can help you choose.